-Saba University provides you with a comprehensive course of study in the Basic Sciences that will prepare you for the USMLE, your clinical studies and residency.
+Saba University School of Medicine provides you with a comprehensive course of study in the Basic Sciences that will prepare you for the USMLE, your clinical studies and residency.

 The five semesters of the Basic Sciences curriculum represent a progression beginning with foundational concepts in the basic and clinical sciences, leading to organ-systems-focused courses that integrate each foundational discipline to both normal human function and disease.

 Applications of basic science to clinical medicine are highlighted throughout.
 Along the way you will become well versed in clinical skills necessary for success in the Clinical Medicine portion of the curriculum (which will be the primary focus of your second five semesters).